 Working Groups were comprised of ~5-7 Lab employees representing a mix of Divisions, levels, and job classifications.
 Working Group members committed up to 25% time to the F$M Project.

 Subject Matter Experts are selected from across the Lab and externally, and are consulted on specific topics.

 - Create dialogue with representatives throughout the Lab

-- Ensure F$M design is grounded in the Lab’s Business Model reality
+- Ensure F$M design supported the Lab’s Business Models

 Service Area team Members: